 Butter Week, Crepe Week, Cheesefare Week … however you want to translate ‘Maslenitsa’, it’s an important date in the Russian calendar, and a great opportunity to join in the celebrations, Russian-style.

 This Eastern Slavic religious and folk holiday is celebrated during the last week before Great Lent, ie the eighth week before Eastern Orthodox Pascha (or Easter).
-Maslenitsa may be the oldest surviving Slavic holiday, and has its origins in pagan tradition.
+Maslenitsa may be the oldest surviving Slavic holiday and has its origins in pagan tradition.
 In Slavic mythology, Maslenitsa is a sun festival, personified by the ancient god Volos, and a celebration of the imminent end of winter.
-In the Christian tradition, Maslenitsa is the last week before the onset of Great Lent, and a last opportunity to eat your fill before the period of fasting and abstinence that leads up to Easter.
+In the Christian tradition, Maslenitsa is the last week before the onset of Great Lent, and the last opportunity to eat your fill before the period of fasting and abstinence that leads up to Easter.

-During the week of Maslenitsa, meat is forbidden to Orthodox Christians, and is the last opportunity to eat eggs, milk, cheese and other dairy products, leading to its name of ‘Cheesefare Week’ or ‘Crepe Week’.
-The traditional food of Maslenitsa is bliny – thin pancakes or crepes made from the rich foods still allowed by Orthodox tradition that week: butter, eggs and milk.
+During the week of Maslenitsa, meat is forbidden to Orthodox Christians, and is the last opportunity to eat eggs, milk, cheese, and other dairy products, leading to its name of ‘Cheesefare Week’ or ‘Crepe Week’.
+The traditional food of Maslenitsa is bliny – thin pancakes or crepes made from the rich foods still allowed by Orthodox tradition that week: butter, eggs, and milk.

-During the coming Lent, parties, secular music, dancing and other distractions from spiritual life are forbidden, so Maslenitsa is the last chance to take part in such activities.
+During the coming Lent, parties, secular music, dancing, and other distractions from spiritual life are forbidden, so Maslenitsa is the last chance to take part in such activities.

 In some regions, each day of Maslenitsa had its traditional activity.

 - Monday sees the welcoming of ‘Lady Maslenitsa’.
-The community builds a Maslenitsa effigy out of straw, decorated with rags and fixed to a pole which is paraded around.
+The community builds a Maslenitsa effigy out of straw, decorated with rags and fixed to a pole that is paraded around.
 The first pancakes are made and offered to the poor.

 - On Tuesday, young men search for a fiancée to marry after Lent.